nmshd/documentation/_docs_explore/08-faq.md

 # Can you read my data?

-Short answer: No, we don't.
+Short answer: No, we can't.

 Long answer: Depends who "you" is and what you mean by "data".